Urinary Tract Infection (UTI) Symptoms

 - Not being circumcised, or having insertive anal sex (men only)

-Typically, as long as a female patient does not have vaginal irritation or discharge, and shows other common symptoms of UTI, no tests are required to prescribe antibiotics.
+Typically, as long as a patient does not have vaginal irritation or discharge, and shows other common symptoms of UTI, no tests are required to prescribe antibiotics.
 However, due to the severity of complications that can occur with bodily infections, a doctor should always be consulted prior to taking antibiotics.
 Connecting with a doctor using Telehealth online care makes this process as easy and pain-free as possible.